 A register of interests is important to be able to identify the potential conflicts of interest of councillors, councillor advisors, chief executive officers (CEO) and senior executive officers.

-To view a councillors’ current register of interests visit the relevant council’s website.
+To view an extract of a councillors’ current register of interests visit the relevant council’s website.

 Online register of interests forms

 To make registering and updating your interests easy while improving transparency you can use the register of interests electronic form.

 Complete the forms using a desktop computer so you can save your register file.

 To help you complete the forms download the register of interest notes (PDF, 227KB).

 This video shows you how to manage and update an existing register file.

 From 1 July 2021, all councillors and councillor advisors are required to check their registers of interests and confirm that it is up to date.